holatuwol/W241-MemoryReadingRecall/00-final-project.md

 Prior to commencing the analysis of the experiment, the researchers want to know whether or not there is a chance of detecting an effect.
 To do that, the average score and the standard deviation of that score must be identified for the control population.

-In assuming that the control and treatment have similar variance, then if the team wanted 80% power in detecting a score difference between the control and treatment groups, the groups would need to be properly sized.
+In assuming that the control and treatment have similar variance, then if the team wanted 80% power in detecting a score difference between the control and treatment groups using \(\alpha = 0.05\), the groups would need to be properly sized.
 The following table describes the result of using the `pwr.t.test` function to compute the needed sample size to detect the given true difference:

     ##   true.difference needed.size current.power
     ## 1             0.5        2241    0.08020943